 You’ll likely receive training to help you step into other roles as needed.
 You won’t be as hands-on with patients as a doctor, nurse, or medical assistant, but you will need to be prepared to do a little bit of everything to succeed in this role.
 That includes patient interaction.

 The U.S. Bureau of Labor Statistics (BLS) doesn’t track data for medical office managers specifically, but it does class them under “first-line supervisors of office and administrative support workers,” who earned a median annual salary of $60,590 in 2021.
 Your exact salary as a medical office manager will depend on your employer, level of education, years of experience, and more.
-For example, the BLS also reports that first-line supervisors and administrative support workers who are employed in physicians’ offices earned $59,450 in 2021.
+For example, the BLS also reports that first-line supervisors and administrative support workers who are employed in office administrative services earned $66,410 in 2021.

 Healthcare careers are expected to see huge growth over the next decade.
 As the baby boomer generation ages, people will need healthcare more than ever before.
 In fact, the BLS projects an increase of 13% for all healthcare jobs through 2032.